This tiered rates bill example allows you to find detailed explanations quickly and easily for each section of your bill.

 Electricity Charge: This is the cost of the electricity supplied to you during a billing period.

 You have the option of buying your electricity through the Regulated Price Plan (RPP) at a regulated price per kilowatt hour (kWh).
-RPP prices are reviewed and adjusted twice a year, once in the summer (May 1) and once in the winter (November 1).
+The Ontario Energy Board (OEB) sets the RPP prices based on its forecast of the cost to supply households and small businesses over the 12 months that follow.

 You are automatically part of the RPP unless you choose to purchase your electricity from an electricity retailer.
 If you buy your electricity under contract with an electricity retailer, the price you pay for the electricity that you use is set out in the electricity contract.